For every child, results

 And of course, UNICEF’s ability to achieve results for every child depends on our most important partners – governments, which provide critical resources that enable us to reach children wherever they are.

-saved each year thanks to vaccinations, through efforts by Bill & Melinda Gates Foundation, UNICEF and other partners.
+reached each year with lifesaving vaccinations, through efforts by UNICEF, Bill & Melinda Gates Foundation and other partners.

 “Everything is going back to normal.”